Purple Sweet Potato Pie Recipe

 Once it’s mixed in the blender, just pour the batter into the partially baked shell.

-Can you believe the color of this batter?
+How incredible does this look?
+Can you believe the color of this pie filling?
 Wow!

 Have you ever made a pumpkin pie and the crust on the bottom was soggy?
 Look at what Monique did!
-She placed the glass pie plate on a baking pan and set it in the bottom of the oven.
-This helps to cook the crust in the center and prevent a soggy crust (and works with a glass pie plate).
-She didn’t even use an oven rack.
+She placed the glass pie plate on a sheet pan and set it on the bottom of the oven, not on an oven rack.
+This helps to cook the crust in the center and prevent a soggy crust and works with a glass pie plate.

 Once the pie is baked, let the pie cool.
 At this point, you can leave it as is or you can have some fun and decorate the pie.